stanxia/hexo-github-source/source/_posts/Tiger Woods made our golf model look silly. Have we learned a lesson?.md

 ---
-title: Tiger Woods made our golf model look silly.
-Have we learned a lesson?
+title: Tiger Woods made our golf model look silly Have we learned a lesson
 date: 2019-04-16 23:16:43
 tags: economist
 categories: economist
 ---

 ##### The sport’s most beloved star was very good at Augusta—but also very lucky